Markay12/PythonDataAnalysisDocs/README.md

     print(data)
 }
 ```
 What we have done here is taken our data and placed it into a basic array.
-While this is greate for manipulation of the data, there are better ways to do this with NumPy.
+While this is great for manipulation of the data, there are better ways to do this with NumPy.

 ```Python
 {